2026: A new year, a fresh chapter to dream, learn, and grow brighter than ever. 🌟

-Dive into December
+READ POSTDive into December

-16 days ago • 3 min readDecember Newsletter Simply Christmas without Losing the Magic Remember, it's Presence, not Presents, that matter.
+about 2 months ago • 3 min readDecember Newsletter Simply Christmas without Losing the Magic Remember, it's Presence, not Presents, that matter.
 December is one of my favourite months.
 I am a December Baby (20th to be precise) and for me, December has always been a month of anticipation and excitement.
 However, this year will be a little different for me as I need to rest and recuperate ,so I am going to have to follow my rules and delegate: My top three tips are: Delegate - DO NOT take responsibility for everything.
 The...

 READ POSTAwaken Advent

-18 days ago • 3 min readAdvent Kindness Advent Printable The build-up to Christmas is always busy for parents, but for me, I have always tried to focus on Advent as a time for a small amount of joy each day.
+about 2 months ago • 3 min readAdvent Kindness Advent Printable The build-up to Christmas is always busy for parents, but for me, I have always tried to focus on Advent as a time for a small amount of joy each day.
 It is a time for anticipation.
 Family traditions can be fluid and change over the years.
 Ours have (my boys are 19 and 20 now), but some things stay the same.
 We still have New pyjamas on Christmas Eve, and they sprinkle some safe reindeer food!
 I don’t craft so much with the boys now, but my friend and I...

 READ POSTKindness & Care: November’s Cosy Days and Heartfelt Ways

-about 2 months ago • 2 min readCosy Days and Heartfelt Ways Could Do November Finding Light in the Darkness November is a month for slowing down, showing kindness, and getting cosy as the nights draw in.
+3 months ago • 2 min readCosy Days and Heartfelt Ways Could Do November Finding Light in the Darkness November is a month for slowing down, showing kindness, and getting cosy as the nights draw in.
 It’s the perfect time to reflect, reconnect, and start preparing for the festive season ahead.
 Whether you’re crafting heartfelt homemade gifts, stirring up the Christmas pudding on Stir-up Sunday, or filling a kindness jar with thoughtful acts, this month is all about warmth and gratitude.
 I have been trying to send you...

 READ POSTRemembrance Day Activities

-about 2 months ago • 1 min readRemembrance Day Activities 45 Poppy Crafts I dream of giving birth to a child who will ask: "Mother, what was war?"
+3 months ago • 1 min readRemembrance Day Activities 45 Poppy Crafts I dream of giving birth to a child who will ask: "Mother, what was war?"
 Eve Merriam Remembrance Day - A time of reflection, remembrance and the hope for peace.
 My boys are 19 and 20 and older now than some of the children who have died in wars: those who served and the innocents who have been killed.
 It has always been important to me to discuss these things with my boys, and we have visited Normandy with them and the Commonwealth graves.
 They...

 READ POSTSpooktacular Halloween Activities for Half Term: Simple and Fun Ideas to keep the kids occupled